-The calculations in the table below are based on 40,000,000 shares of common stock and 10,000,000 shares of Series A Preferred Stock issued and outstanding as of the date of this prospectus, and the issuance of [] shares of common stock in this offering, assuming the underwriters do not exercise their over-allotment option, and do not include common stock issuable upon conversion of outstanding convertible debentures and exercise of outstanding warrants (see "Description of Capital Stock - Convertible Notes and Warrants").
+The calculations in the table below are based on 20,000,000 shares of common stock and 5,000,000 shares of Series A Preferred Stock issued and outstanding as of the date of this prospectus, and the issuance of 1,200,000 shares of common stock in this offering, assuming the underwriters do not exercise their over-allotment option, and do not include common stock issuable upon exercise of outstanding warrants (see "Description of Capital Stock - Convertible Notes and Warrants").
 Each share of common stock entitles the holder to one vote and share of Series A Preferred Stock entitles the holder to ten votes on any matter on which action of the stockholders of the corporation is sought.
 The Series A Preferred Stock will vote together with the common stock.
 As of the date of the prospectus, we have 13 stockholders of record.